 - See also: ia-32, c, assembly-language, arm

-- I have 16 facts about MMX instruction set. what would you like to know? email me and let me know how I can help.
+- Have a question about MMX instruction set not answered here?
+Email me and let me know how I can help.